binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 1. Measure test speed and reward fast running tests.
 2. Measure cyclomatic Complexity.
-3. Run a static code analysis and use productivity enhancing tools.
+3. Run static code analysis and use productivity enhancing tools.
 This is not cheating, it is allowing the developers to work faster and create cleaner code.
 This can even be set-up as pre-commit hooks etc. on source control.
 This is discussed in more detail in the "Consuming Free and Open Source" sections in the Web Applications chapter.
 4. Code reviews need to be based on the coding standards and guidelines.
 5. Encourage developers to commit regularly, thus their code is being run against the entire test suite, providing confidence that their code plays nicely with everyone else's code.
 Commit frequency can be measured.
 6. Shame developers when they break the [CI build](http://blog.binarymist.net/2014/02/22/automating-specification-by-example-for-net).
 Report on how long builds stay broken for and shame when the duration is longer than an agreed on time.